Upper trigram: Tui The Joyous, Lake

 The 2nd line marked means:

-It furthers one to offer sacrifice.
+It furthers one to bring even a small offering.

 The 3rd line marked means:

 Gathering together amid sighs.